 In short, measures are less important that the activity of measuring - of continuously developing and refining our understanding of the productive role of human capital within particular settings, by embedding such activities in management practices, and linking them to the business strategy of the firm.

-This sentiment is echoed by Donkin (2005), when he says, 'It is not the measuring itself that is the key to successful human capital management but the intentions behind the measuring and the resulting practices that emerge.'
+This sentiment was echoed by Richard Donkin (2005), when he wrote 'It is not the measuring itself that is the key to successful human capital management but the intentions behind the measuring and the resulting practices that emerge.'